-3) I want to point out how joyous will be the entrance.
+3) I want you to imagine how joyous it will be to enter the wedding banquet.
 This entrance into the wedding hall will not be as witnesses to His marriage; we are to be married to Him.
 Not a wedding on earth; this is a wedding in heaven.
 This celebration will be many times more glorious than any marriage you have ever seen, and I remind you again, if you are a believer in Christ, you are the bride!
 You will one day hear Him speak His eternal vows of marriage over you.
-At the moment, on this side of heaven, we are only espoused or promised in marriage as Paul explained in the passage above to the Corinthian church (2 Corinthians 11:2).
+At the moment, on this side of eternity, we are only betrothed, pledged or engaged in marriage, as Paul explained in the passage above to the Corinthian church (2 Corinthians 11:2).
 When the Bridegroom comes, then will be the wedding.
-Next time you go to a wedding on earth, you can view it as a dim view, a foreshadowing of that day when He comes for you to lead you up the aisle.
+Next time you go to a wedding on earth, you can view it as a foreshadowing of that day when He comes for you to lead you up the aisle.
 They that were ready went in with Him into the wedding banquet.
-There will be no evil, no temptation.
-There will be no more tears, for it is said of the Son of God, "He will wipe every tear from their eyes.
-There will be no more death, mourning or pain, for the old order of things has passed away" (Revelation 21:4).
+We will have to face no more evil occurrences and no further temptation.
+There will be no more pain and tears, for the Scriptures say, “He will wipe every tear from their eyes.
+There will be no more death, mourning or pain, for the old order of things has passed away” (Revelation 21:4).

 4) There is one more thought that I cannot pass by.
-It is that the door is shut.
-This closure of the door symbolizes that our experience of this new order of things is eternal.
-That which God has been doing in your life has been but a preparation for that day, but when that day comes, it will be eternal, and pleasing to know that we are shut in with Christ (Matthew 25:10).
-None are naturally ready for the joys of heaven; no man or woman can ever be good enough.
-There must be a bestowing, a divine transfusion, of the life of God into your spirit.
-Each one has to change within.
-Jesus said, “You must be born again,” or born from above (John 3:3).
-The Greek word translated again in that sentence, also means "from above."
-When we sincerely repent (turnaround from our sin toward obedience to the Lord Jesus) and receive the gift of God, which is eternal life in Christ, from that point on our names are written in the Lamb’s book of life (Revelation 21:27).
-As much as it is painful for those outside, it is pure joy for those of us, who by God's grace alone, is inside the door at the wedding.
+It is that the door is shut (v.
+10).
+The closure of the door symbolizes that our new experience is eternal.
+That which God has been doing in your life has been but a preparation for that day, but when that day comes, it will be eternal and pleasing to know that we are shut in with Christ (Matthew 25:10).
+None are naturally ready for the joys of heaven; no man or woman can ever be good enough apart from what Christ has done for us at the cross.
+There must be a divine transfusion of the life of God into your spirit.
+Each of us has to experience a change within.
+Jesus put it like this: “unless you change and become like little children, you will never enter the kingdom of heaven (Matthew 18:3).
+In another place, Jesus said, “You must be born again,” or born from above (John 3:3).
+The Greek word translated again in that sentence also means "from above."
+When we sincerely repent (turnaround from our sin toward obedience to the Lord Jesus) and receive the gift of God, which is eternal life in Christ, from that point on, our names are written in the Lamb's book of life (Revelation 21:27).
+As painful as it is for those outside, it is pure joy for those of us who, by God's grace alone, are inside the door at the wedding.

 The Mistakes of the Five Foolish Virgins